Cippus Perusinus

-The Cippus Perusinus is a stone tablet (cippus) discovered on the hill of San Marco, near Perugia, Italy, in 1822.
+The Cippus Perusinus is a stone tablet (cippus) discovered on the hill of San Marco, in Perugia, Italy, in 1822.
 The tablet bears 46 lines of incised Etruscan text, about 130 words.
-The cippus is assumed to be a text dedicating a legal contract between the Etruscan families of Velthina (from Perugia) and Afuna (from Chiusi), regarding the sharing or use of a property upon which there was a tomb belonging to the noble Velthinas.
+The cippus, which seems to have been a border stone, appears to display a text dedicating a legal contract between the Etruscan families of Velthina (from Perugia) and Afuna (from Chiusi), regarding the sharing or use, including water rights, of a property upon which there was a tomb belonging to the noble Velthinas.

 The date of the inscription is considered to be 3rd or 2nd century BC.
 The Cippus is conserved in the National Archeological Museum of Perugia.

 Original text

 Formatted according to latest theory by F. Roncalli for the original lines, distorted when they were copied onto this stone.
 There are no capital letters in the original, but known and certain names are capitalized below.
-Lines in parentheses are those of the actual cippus.
+Line numbers in parentheses indicate those of the actual cippus.
 Word spacing is mostly hypothetical.